florish-lacy/wp-docker/README.md

 ## Development

-The `wp-content` folder is mounted to the `Florish` folder.
+The `wp-content` folder is mounted to the `web` folder.
 This allows you to edit the files locally and see the changes in real-time.

 #### Quick Start